fluree/docs.flur.ee/src/content/docs/infrastructure/db_infrastructure.md

 ### Fuel

-In the hosted version of FlureeDB, fuel is used to meter usage.
+In the hosted version of Fluree, fuel is used to meter usage.
 Every query and transaction accumulates a certain amount of "fuel."
 The amount of fuel used is returned in the query or transaction results.

-In the downloadable version of FlureeDB, fuel is returned as supplemental information.
+In the downloadable version of Fluree, fuel is returned as supplemental information.

 ### More Info

-The <a href="https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf" target="_blank">FlureeDB Whitepaper</a> goes into more depth about how FlureeDB works.
+The <a href="https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf" target="_blank">Fluree Whitepaper</a> goes into more depth about how Fluree works.